Text Link

 Reintegration after residential treatment

-IOP provides a middle ground between residential treatment or partial hospitalization and outpatient treatment.
-This can help patients feel more secure if they’re concerned about getting back into their life following inpatient treatment.
+An eating disorder IOP provides a middle ground between residential treatment or partial hospitalization and outpatient treatment.
+This can help patients more smoothly transition back into a more regular schedule, and start slowly integrating their recovery with other social responsibilities, like work and school.

 Engagement in day-to-day life